karenpayneoregon/razor-pages-IOptions-samples/readme.md

-# Storing and reading values from appsettings.json
+# Storing and reading values from appsettings.json code samples

 Learn how to fetch properties or values from **appsettings.json** in **.NET Core** Razor Pages and console projects, using both IConfiguration and Options Patterns.